How to Repair Broken Garmin Watchband Pin Supports

 One thing about Garmin—a great American company based in Olathe, Kansas—is that their customer support is superb and they stand by their products, often even when they are long out of warranty.
 I say this based off my experiences with Garmin in the late naughts when the company’s bulky, early generation GPS watches would frequently “brick,” and people’s experiences in the thread I alluded to earlier.

 In that thread, people reported Garmin was replacing the broken watches with refurbished ones.
-Garmin must recognize that this is a common and unacceptable problem with the Forerunner 645, because they even have an online tool for exchanging a broken one with a damaged watch casing.
+Garmin must recognize that this is a common and unacceptable problem with the Forerunner 45 and 645, because they even have the following online tools for exchanging broken ones:

 However, it makes sense that the refurbished watches will eventually break too.
 Indeed, many people have experienced just that.